codenvibes/alx-system_engineering-devops/0x13-firewall/README.md

 <summary><b>Question 0</b></summary><br>

 What is the main function of a firewall?

-To filter incoming and outgoing TCP traffic
+- [ ] To filter incoming and outgoing TCP traffic

-To filter outgoing traffic
+- [ ] To filter outgoing traffic

-To filter incoming and outgoing network traffic
+- [x] To filter incoming and outgoing network traffic
 <br>
 </details>

 <details>
 <summary><b>Question 1</b></summary><br>

+What is a firewall?
+- [x] A hardware or software security system
+- [ ] A software security system
+- [ ] A hardware security system
 <br>
 </details>